Two of Hearts (song)

-The accompanying music video for "Two of Hearts" was directed by Peter Lippman.
-It depicts Stacey Q dancing in front of a white background in various outfits and performing at a nightclub.
-"Two of Hearts" has been covered by a number of artists and has appeared in feature films such as Nowhere, Little Nicky, Party Monster, and Hot Rod (where it was done to punchdance).
-It is also the title character's ringtone in the TV series The Flight Attendant.
-Stacey Q also performed the song on a season eight episode of The Facts Of Life.

 Background and recording

 After the release of the album Playback (1983) with the band SSQ, Stacey Q began working with Jon St. James on her solo material.
 St. James brought her the song "Two of Hearts," suggesting that she record it.
 At first, Stacey Q refused to record a song written by someone else, but later she changed her mind.
-The single was co-produced by St. James who owned the recording studio, William Walker, and nightclub deejay Jeff Fishman.
+The single was co-produced by St. James, who owned the recording studio, William Walker, and nightclub deejay Jeff Fishman.
 The artist and producers promoted the single, especially to Latin music audiences in Los Angeles and Miami.
-The song was picked up by Atlantic Records to be released as the lead single from Q's debut studio album Better Than Heaven (1986).
+The song was released in 1985 by On The Spot Records, but was picked up by Atlantic Records to be released as the lead single from Q's debut studio album Better Than Heaven (1986).
 They recorded the album in three weeks while the song was climbing the charts.

+The song was originally intended for Sue Gatlin, who co-wrote it with John Mitchell and Tim Greene.
+She also performed the song.

 The song was prominently featured in the Facts of Life episode "Off-Broadway Baby" in which Stacey Q appeared as the character Cinnamon, a teenage singer largely modeled on herself; the episode ends with her performing the song in a radio station's sound booth.